 Personally, I hope you choose to get back in the fight, and to do so immediately.
 The longer you wait, the less likely you ever will.
 As I mentioned in The Empty Cup, I’ve never seen anyone who regretted sticking with their training.
 But I have seen many who, years later, really regretted having quit.
 The choice is yours…

-The Empty Cup is now available on Audible!
+I am happy to announce that the audiobook version of The Empty Cup is now available on Audible!
 Within the next few days you will also find it on iTunes and Amazon.
 To learn more, check out the link below:

 Also, The Broken Rice Bowl, the long-awaited sequel to The Empty Cup has been completed!
 Written with the martial arts instructor in mind, it outlines the key mistakes that instructors make that hinder their success.